 Part of the reason Dahab is so cheap is almost all the dives are shore dives, where you literally walk with all your gear from the dive shop a few steps to the sea.

 The Blue Hole

 Diving in the Sinai peninsula is famous because of the Blue Hole, a giant submarine sinkhole with depths well over 100m.
+Not to be confused with the great blue hole of Belize, there are actually multiple blue holes in the world.
 It’s famous because of how many people have attempted to dive to the bottom and died along the way.
 While most recreational dives peak at 40m, tech divers routinely make the dangerous and mystifying journey to go where few have gone before.
 Without proper planning and experience, it’s an easy formula for a quick death.
 In fact, when you arrive at the Blue Hole, there’s a giant wall of plaques with the names of divers that have died, serving as a clear reminder how dangerous the dive site is.